moalvarez/GettingAndCleaningData/README.md

 Finally, update the column names of the tidy_set to denote that they contain the mean of the original measurements (by activity/subject).

+I have documented the steps in the code for clarity.

 The script file is run_analysis.R.
 The file containing the tidy_data frame is tidy_data.txt.